scherersoftware/cake-cktools/README.md

 To automate the updating of .po/.mo files from available translation strings from the catalog (.pot) file, use the `updateFromCatalog` command.

+This is done using the excellent [oscarotero/Gettext](https://github.com/oscarotero/Gettext) library.

 Example usage:

 1. Update all default.po and default.mo files found in `src/Locale/*` with translation strings from `src/Locale/default.pot`.
 The shell will list the files it will touch and asks for confirmation.